RespiraWorks/Ventilator/quality-assurance/characterization-test-plan.md

     2. How quickly can the pinch valve be fully closed?
 How does this change as a function of pressure (up to at least 60 cm H20)

-    3. What is the leak rate past a fully closed pinch valve as a functin of pressure (up to at least 60 cm H20)?
+    3. What is the leak rate past a fully closed pinch valve as a function of pressure (up to at least 60 cm H20)?

 * **Proportional Solenoid Characterization**